 What other things undermine kids in school?

 While learning disorders and other skills deficits are most commonly associated with a lack of interest in school, there are other common diagnoses that manifest in this way.

 - ADHD After learning disorders, ADHD is probably the most common cause for kids to fall behind in school.
 The combination of energy, impatience, impulsivity, and distractibility can make it incredibly difficult for a child with ADHD to function in a typical classroom.
-“Kids with ADHD may find school particularly challenging because they often miss out on cues and information that’s important for them to do well,” explains Kristin Carothers, a psychologist at the Child Mind Institute.
+“Kids with ADHD may find school particularly challenging because they often miss out on cues and information that’s important for them to do well,” explains Kristin Carothers, a psychologist.
 “They also may be getting lots of negative attention from teachers because their behavior can be disruptive, and that might result in them being less motivated to perform.”

 - Anxiety Separation anxiety might cause a child to be distracted or even refuse to attend school because he’s so worried something might happen when he’s away from his parents.
 The problem could also be social anxiety, where interacting with her classmates and teachers makes a kid so worried she’d rather skip class than participate in a small work group, or never raise her hand.
 Kids with generalized anxiety also worry about academics, and may become so stressed about their work being perfect that they just give up because they feel it’s not good enough.

 - Depression One of the key symptoms of depression is a reduced interest in activities that once interested a child.
 If there was once a time when your child did feel stimulated by school, and the newfound disinterest is coupled with other symptoms like irritability or sadness, it’s possible she is suffering from depression.